 What is an ABLE Account?

-An ABLE Account is a tax favored savings account for someone with a disability, diagnosed before the age of 26.
-Think of it as like a savings or checking account.
+An ABLE account is a tax-favored savings account for someone with a disability, diagnosed before the age of 26.
+Think of it as a savings or checking account.
 Its purpose is to help individuals save ($$$) for disability-related expenses.
 Funds deposited into an ABLE account will be disregarded (or given special treatment) in determining eligibility for most federal means-tested benefits, like Medicaid, SSI, Section 8 housing, Food stamps, DDD, etc. Income earned on an ABLE account also may receive preferred federal tax treatment much like a 529 college/education account, in that the income tax is deferred and not taxed unless a withdrawal is made for a nonqualified disability expense which is subject to tax plus 10% penalty.

 As a result, both deposits in and payments from an ABLE Account can allow a person with a disability to maintain his/her eligibility for government program benefits.

 Who is Eligible for an ABLE Account?